NickMazey/SupplyDemandSimulator/README.md

 # SupplyDemandSimulator
-A simple program that simulates the market forces of supply and demand with price as the only variable
+A simple program that simulates the market forces of supply and demand

+Requires numpy and matplotlib